Richard Huckle

-Richard William Huckle (14 May 1986 – 13 October 2019) was an English serial child sex offender.
-He was arrested by Britain's National Crime Agency in 2014 after a tip-off from the Australian Federal Police and convicted in 2016 of 71 charges of sexual offences against children committed while he posed as a Christian teacher, and a freelance photographer in Malaysia.
+Richard William Huckle (14 May 1986 – 13 October 2019) was an English serial child rapist.
+He was arrested by Britain's National Crime Agency in 2014 after a tip-off from Task Force Argos and convicted in 2016 of 71 charges of sexual offences against children, committed while he served as a Christian missionary and a freelance photographer in Malaysia.

-The enormity of the charges against him has led to him being described by the press as Britain's most depraved paedophile.
-On 6 June 2016, he was sentenced to life imprisonment with a minimum term of twenty-five years before he would be eligible for parole.
+The enormity of the charges against him has resulted in his being described by the press as Britain's most depraved paedophile.
+On 6 June 2016, he was sentenced to life imprisonment with a minimum term of 25 years before he would be eligible for parole.

-On 13 October 2019, Huckle was subject to a prolonged torture murder in which he was tied up, beaten, strangled, sexually assaulted, and repeatedly stabbed; a blade was also lodged in his brain via the nose.
+On 13 October 2019, Huckle was subjected to a prolonged torture murder in which he was tied up, beaten, strangled, sexually assaulted, and repeatedly stabbed; a blade was also lodged in his brain via the nose.
 On 13 January 2020, a fellow inmate, 29-year-old Paul Fitzgerald, was charged with Huckle's murder.
 Fitzgerald, who had several previous convictions for violent and sexual offences, was sentenced to life imprisonment with a minimum term of 34 years on 24 November 2020.

 Early life

 Richard Huckle was born into a middle-class family in Ashford, Kent, on 14 May 1986.
 He was educated at the Harvey Grammar School, Folkestone, where he was described as "a bit of a loner, but nothing out of the ordinary" by friends.
 At the age of 16, he took part in a month-long expedition to visit a school in Namibia, after which he began study at the nearby South Kent College.

 Huckle was a regular worshipper at Ashford Baptist Church, where he was described as a quiet man.

 He was also a member of a church in London, which he continued to attend up until the time of his re-arrest in December 2014.